 How GA4 Differs from the Previous Version

-While Google Analytics’s basic functions have remained the same, GA4 introduces some changes that your fundraisers will find very helpful.
+While Google Analytics’s basic functions have remained the same, GA4 introduces some helpful changes for your fundraisers.

-- Event-Based Tracking: Where the previous version was session-based, GA4 is event-based.
+• Event-Based Tracking: Where the previous version was session-based, GA4 is event-based.
 An event is any kind of action a user performs on your website, such as clicking a button, downloading a file, or submitting a form.
-It doesn’t only track where users go on your website but also what they do.
+It tracks where users go on your website and what they do.
 The free version can track up to a million events a day.

 The strength of GA4 lies in its event-based model.
 This means you can better track actions that result in a lead acquisition or a donation.
 Say you want to learn more about why a specific donation form on your site is performing poorly.
 You can create a funnel of steps you want GA4 to track that lead up to that form’s completion.
 This enables you to map the entire journey to the form so you can see where people are falling off.